-In September I:
+In June and July, I:

 - Had a free drink on my Starbucks card.